gammalib/gammalib/doc/source/users/user_manual/inst/com/index.rst

    :align: center

    *COMPTEL module*

-The COMPTEL module provides an instrument interface for the COMPTEL telescope that has been operated on the Compton Gamma-Ray Observatory (CGRO) from 1991 to 2000.

 The central object is a COMPTEL observation, implemented by the :doxy:`GCOMObservation` class.
 The class either holds a COMPTEL event cube,